mrtn3000/tiktok-audit/Blog/_posts/2024-03-01-TikTok-RSBA-Step3.md

 As described in this [previous post](https://tiktok-audit.com/blog/2024/TikTok-RSBA-Step2/), our scenarios focus on systemic risks related to consumer protection, health, and public discourse.
 For each scenario, we discussed and prioritized different methods to better assess the severity of the risk.

-{% include figure.html path="/assets/img/2024-03_rsba_measurement_priorization.svg" caption="TSchema for prioritizing measurements" alt="Schema for prioritizing measurements focusing Difficulty and Detectabilty" class="img-fluid rounded" zoomable=true width="100%" %}
+{% include figure.html path="/assets/img/2024-03_rsba_measurement_priorization.svg" caption="Schema for prioritizing measurements" alt="Schema for prioritizing measurements focusing Difficulty and Detectabilty" class="img-fluid rounded" zoomable=true width="100%" %}

 Two out of three scenarios target the recommender system of TikTok's For You feed and, therefore, require the perspectives of actual users and an understanding of the app's behavior when running, which can not be conducted on the document-, architecture- or code-level.
 Semi-automated here means that the data collection started with a manual training phase where researchers of our group manually trained accounts, impersonating different personas and sharing the data afterward, similar to a crowd-sourced approach.
 The automated data collection phase then follows this.